demidko/vcpkg-utility/README.md

 * To create project, specify name, short description, and immediately get prepared repository with all configs and docs.
 * Adding dependencies is done with one command through integration with [`vcpkg`](https://github.com/microsoft/vcpkg).
 * A project with all dependencies can be built on different OS without configuration changes.
-* Created projects are supported by all modern IDEs.
+* Created projects are supported in `CLion`,` Visual Studio`, `VS Code` IDEs.

 ### Examples?

 `proj -n MyNewProject -d 'description of my new project'`

-This command create `CMakeLists.txt` configuration for project and tests, entry points, adds `vcpkg` and minimum required dependencies for command-line tools, `README.md` documentation.
+This command create `CMakeLists.txt` build configuration for project and tests, entry points, adds `vcpkg` and minimum required dependencies for command line tools, `README.md` documentation.
-Thus created projects are supported in `CLion`,` Visual Studio`, `VS Code`.

 ### How to build `proj` source code?